2019 Update: We’ve taken a look at the newest products available to give you an up to date rundown of the best car jacks out there.

 At the same time, comparing price with the value of what you’re getting is important – but then this is something you need to pay attention to with everything you buy.
 In the case of car jacks, you’ll likely be looking at a full price spread of $20 to $120, with fairly even distribution across the whole scale.

-We’ve looked at a wide selection of car jacks at most price points to help prospective buyers picking whichever model works best for them and their needs.
+We’ve looked at a wide selection of car jacks at multiple price points to help prospective buyers picking whichever model works best for them and their needs.
 We’ve covered models of different types and form factors as well.
 You can read our thoughts on the best and most popular items below.

 Comparison: Top 5 Car Jacks